 Make your own way to Siena.
 Travel by train from Pisa or Florence via Empoli.
 From the train station the hotel is a 10 minute walk or short taxi ride.
 You can travel by bus from Rome or Florence with the hotel a 5 minute walk from the bus station.
 After settling into the hotel you will find all the famous places of the city within walking distance, with the Duomo, the huge Pisan Romanesque and Gothic cathedral, the Palazzo Salimbeni, (the ancient head-quarters of the Monte dei Paschi di Siena, the oldest bank of the world, founded in 1472 and still today one of the biggest banks in Italy) and the Piazza del Campo, the shell like square, centre of the medieval city, where twice per year they hold the “Palio” horse race.
 You can easily get lost in the warren of streets of Siena!

-Accommodation: In the lively and sophisticated city of Siena we stay in a small comfortable 3 star town hotel.
-All rooms are ensuite.
+Accommodation: In the lively and sophisticated city of Siena we stay in a small comfortable 3 star town hotel, called Hotel Minerva.

 Take a 20 minute bus ride from Siena to Taverne d’Arbia.
 Today you will be walking through Crete Senesi to Asciano.
 You will have some views back on the city as you arise through a string of hamlets in a largely sheep farming area, before you undulate along to Asciano, a tightly packed mediaeval walled town with Sienese architecture.